 This book was…fine.
 For a novel touted as “hilarious”, I was left disappointed.
 Told from various points of view, I was really only amused from the first character’s telling, and even then, it was more quirk of the lips than laughter.
 There were ups and downs to the plot, and it was interesting enough, but if you’re like me, you have a long list of books you want to read, and this doesn’t need to be taking up a space.

 Put this in your beach bag right now!
 Holly Madison is adorable, humorous, and friendly in her novel about life as Hef’s girlfriend.
 The book is written as though she’s talking to a friend over a glass of wine, and generally she came across as very sweet, although not always the strongest person.
 She tells the good and the bad – and there was plenty of bad – of living in the mansion: the cattiness, Hef’s penchant for drama and cruelty, and the lack of freedom, balanced with a very generous allowance and the lasting friendships that did form.
 Additionally, she stayed classy through the whole thing, despite the majority being about her life with an old, lecherous man.
-While she alludes to sex, her description never goes farther than stroking a cock, avoiding the detailed and inappropriate descriptions that others would use to sell more books.
 It’s absolutely worth reading.